Indian Island Police Struggle to Get Body of American

 After the fishermen realized Chau had been killed, they left for Port Blair, the capital of the island chain, where they broke the news to Chau's friend, who in turn notified his family, Pathak said.

-Police surveyed the island by air on Tuesday, and a team of police and forest department officials used a coast guard boat to travel there Wednesday and another trip was planned Thursday.
+Police surveyed the island by air Tuesday, and a team of police and forest department officials used a coast guard boat to travel there Wednesday.
+Another trip was planned Thursday.

 Staver said Chau's last notes to his family on Nov.
 16 told them that they might think he was crazy but that he felt it was worth it and asked that they not be angry if he was killed.